 ECSS-E-ST-32-02_0260450

-For pressurized structures with a non-hazardous LBB failure mode, the safe-life demonstration specified in 4.4.2.1c may be replaced by a fatigue life demonstration by analysis or test or both with customer approval.
+For pressurized structures with a non-hazardous LBB failure mode, the safe-life demonstration specified in 4.4.2.1c may be replaced by a fatigue life demonstration by analysis or test or both, with customer approval.

 This can have an impact on the mission reliability.
+NHLBB demonstration, either full or partial, can be challenging for pressurized structures, because pressure is most likely not the dominant loading type.
+Also, if a project is rated highly critical by the customer due to considerations other than safety, safe life to leakage verification of the metallic pressurized structure is sometimes requested instead of, or in addition to, LBB verification.
+It is recommended that this agreement is achieved as early as possible, for example in the statement of work and associated baseline requirements, and then reflected in the Fracture Control Plan.

 ECSS-E-ST-32-02_0260124

-In the case specified in 4.4.2.1d, requirements for ‘fatigue analysis’ shall be applied in conformance with ECSS-E-ST-32.
+In the case specified in 4.4.2.1d, requirements for ‘fatigue analysis’ shall be applied in conformance with clause 5.2.h and ECSS-E-ST-32, considering credible manufacturing imperfections and defects to the extent agreed between customer and supplier.

 ECSS-E-ST-32-02_0260125